-Summary : Cruise the entire Northwest Passage on an extraordinary voyage from Greenland to the Canadian Arctic to the Bering Sea and ending in Alaska.
+Summary : Cruise the entire Northwest Passage on an extraordinary voyage from Greenland to the Canadian Arctic to the Bering Sea and ending in Nome, Alaska.
 Joined by a world-class Expedition Team, enjoy a deeply enriching and captivating journey.
-Explore by Zodiac and discover the most historic and remote islands, fjords and harbors along the elusive Northwest Passage.
+Explore by Zodiac and discover the most historic and remote islands, fjords, and harbors along the elusive Northwest Passage.
 Hear moving stories of voyages won and lives lost, in the name of conquering a trade route between the Atlantic and Pacific.
-Explore the West Coast of Greenland, where you may meet with local Inuits and their dogsled teams, visit a hunting village and learn the art of leather tanning.
+Explore the West Coast of Greenland, where you may meet with local Inuits and their dogsled teams.
 Marvel at geological wonders from the "Smoking Hills" of Franklin Bay to the dramatic Ilulissat Icefjord, a UNESCO World Heritage Site teeming with icebergs.
 Delve into the remote Yukon Territory, where whaling once thrived and an abundance of wildlife still reigns supreme.
 Keep an eye out for spectacular Northern Lights displays.

 Activities : Birding, Culture, Hiking, Triple/Quad Cabins

-Arrive by charter flight this afternoon (flight not included in fare) in Western Greenland at Kangerlussuaq (Søndre Strømfjord in Danish), located on the tip of its namesake fjord and once a strategic allied stronghold during World War II.
-Weather and time permitting, visit the edge of the Greenland ice sheet (indlandsis), a vast body of inland ice covering 80 percent of the continent.
-En route, be on the lookout for native wildlife, such as musk oxen, reindeer, Arctic foxes, falcons and eagles.
-Later, arrive at the pier to board your luxurious expedition ship.
-Tonight, join your award-winning Expedition Team and crew for a welcome cocktail reception.
+Transfer to the airport for an early morning charter flight to Western Greenland.
+Arrive this afternoon at Kangerlussuaq (Søndre Strømfjord in Danish), located on the tip of its namesake fjord and once a strategic allied stronghold during World War II.
+Pause here for lunch.
+Søndre Strømfjord sits at the base of the edge of the Greenland ice sheet (indlandsis), a vast body of inland ice covering 80 percent of the continent.
+Later, transfer to the pier to board your luxury expedition mega-yacht, ‘Le Boreal.’
+Throughout your journey, gain rich knowledge both on board and ashore, with an immersive, exciting enrichment program led by your award-winning Expedition Team.
+Tonight, join fellow guests and crew for a welcome cocktail reception.

-Located just north of the Arctic Circle, Sisimiut is both the northernmost city in Greenland able to maintain a year-round, ice-free port, as well as the southernmost town with sufficient snow for dogsledding through the winter and spring.
-Visit the local museum with its interactive exhibits on Inuit culture and Greenlandic colonial history, and meet a local dog musher and his dogsled team.
+North of the Arctic Circle, Sisimiut is both the northernmost city in Greenland able to maintain a year-round, ice-free port, as well as the southernmost town with sufficient snow for dogsledding through the winter and spring.
+Visit the local museum with its exhibits on Inuit culture and Greenlandic colonial history, and enjoy an Inuit sea kayak demonstration.

 Disko Bay & Ilulissat:

-Cruise into Disko Bay, a wide inlet off the Baffin Sea first explored by Erik the Red in 985, when he established the first Norse settlements in Western Greenland.
+Cruise into Disko Bay, a wide inlet off of Baffin Bay first explored by Erik the Red in 985, when he established the first Norse settlements in Western Greenland.
 Discover the Ilulissat Icefjord, a UNESCO World Heritage Site, at the sea mouth of one of the fastest and most active glaciers in the world, Sermeq Kujalleq.
 The scene is spectacular with giant icebergs, floating growlers and bergy bits (large chunks of glacial ice), and the sounds of the calving ice-stream.
 Take a walking tour of Ilulissat, including a visit to the local history museum, and meet with villagers to learn about life in this often-harsh Arctic region.
-Enjoy a huskie dogsled demonstration and learn about the centuries-old methods of leather tanning still in practice today.
+Conditions permitting, board a local vessel for an iceberg cruise of Disko Bay.

 Located north of Ilulissat, the Uummannaq Fjord System is a geological wonder teeming with marine life.
 Visit Karrat ø to enjoy the stunning view of the iceberg-studded bay and also discover the remains of ancient huts, made of whale bones and sod by the Thule (ancestors of the Inuit) some 500 to 1,000 years ago.